How to Read a Crowdfunding Offer Document

 Why the offer document matters

-The offer document is the legal disclosure document for every campaign on Ardent CrowdFund.
-It contains everything the issuer is required to tell you under SEC Ghana Crowdfunding Guidelines 2024.
-Reading it in full is your primary tool for making an informed investment decision.
+The offer document is the legal disclosure for every campaign on Ardent CrowdFund.
+It is where the issuer meets SEC Ghana Crowdfunding Guidelines 2024.
+Reading it carefully is how you move from “this sounds good” to “I understand what I am buying and what could go wrong.”

 The 10 sections

-1. Executive Summary — A concise overview of the business, the raise, and key metrics.
-Read this first, but do not stop here.
+1. Executive Summary: Overview of the business, the raise, and key metrics.
+Read first; do not stop here.

-10. Risk Warnings — SEC Ghana Schedule III warnings.
-These are non-negotiable legal requirements.
+10. Risk Warnings: SEC Ghana Schedule III text.
+Mandatory.

 In this article